ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/nav-mlek/platforms.md

 Ecosystem FVPs are free-of-charge and target a variety of applications.
 They run on Linux and Windows.

-The Corstone platforms are available on the [Arm Ecosystem FVP page](https://developer.arm.com/downloads/-/arm-ecosystem-fvps/).
+The Corstone reference systems are available on the [Arm Ecosystem FVP page](https://developer.arm.com/downloads/-/arm-ecosystem-fvps/).
 General ecosystem FVP setup instructions are provided in the [install guide](/install-guides/fm_fvp/eco_fvp/).

 The Ecosystem FVP can be used in conjunction with [Keil MDK](https://developer.arm.com/Tools%20and%20Software/Keil%20MDK) or [Arm Development Studio](https://developer.arm.com/Tools%20and%20Software/Arm%20Development%20Studio).